 The sausage dog has a cute physical appearance with soulful eyes and adorable facial expressions.
 The muscular body is long on short legs, and the head is held high with a broad chest.

-Dachshunds have coats in a range of colours:
+All three types of Dachshunds can have coats in a range of colors:

 - Black and tan